VanderpoelLiam/nix-config/README.md

 ### Boot NixOS via piKVM

 We use `netboot` mounted on a piKVM to boot the NixOS installer.
 Download the [netboot.xyz ISO](https://netboot.xyz/downloads/).
 Upload and mount the ISO on the KVM, see [piKVM Mass Storage Drive](https://docs.pikvm.org/msd/).
-Boot from this ISO then select
+Boot from this ISO then select NixOS.

 ### Install
 Based on [Installing on a machine with no operating system](https://github.com/nix-community/nixos-anywhere/blob/main/docs/howtos/no-os.md):